 Le Boucoup with dark red soils on old alluvium with galets roulés lies on a red clay subsoil.

 This mosaïc of different terroirs contributes to the complexity and singularity of each of our wine.

-That enabled us to move towards HVE 3 (High Environmental Value) certification this summer.
+That enabled us to move towards HVE 3 (High Environmental Value) certification.

 It certifies that our working methods are preserving the general ecosystem of the property.

 A new vinification cellar is in progress.
 Delayed by the covid, it will be effective for 2023 harvest